3 Ways to Fundraise with Matching Gifts Over the Summer.

 - Company-specific match instructions

 Where do you start?
-Choose a comprehensive matching gift database that covers a majority of matching gift programs out there and is frequently updated and maintained.
+Choose a comprehensive matching gift database that covers a majority of matching programs for donations out there and is frequently updated and maintained.
 The database should also be user-friendly, offering an easy-to-use search tool that you can place on your website so donors can search for their companies.